thoughtbot/botcasts/lessons/lesson-2.md

 You'll also note that we add `target: "_top"` to the `<turbo-frame>`.
 Prior to that change, any `<a>` or `<form>` elements nested within `<div id="audio">` would drive the entire page.
-For example, clicking the Podcast title in the audio player navigating the whole page to the Podcast in question.
+For example, clicking the Podcast title in the audio player navigates the whole page to the Podcast in question.

 Now that those `<a>` and `<form>` elements are nested underneath a `<turbo-frame>`, their navigations would get "caught" or "trapped", and would